-Stena Line measures the carbon emissions footprint of transported goods onboard our vessels in the unit of gram CO2/tonkm.
+Stena Line measures the carbon emissions footprint of transported goods onboard our ships in the unit of gram CO2/ton-km.
 This common unit for emissions related to transport work allows you as a customer to benchmark emissions levels with other transportation modes.

 To calculate the CO2 emissions caused by your shipment is based on three factors:

-The CO2 factor varies with different factors such as type of fuel, type of ship, utilization grade, speed of the vessel and the allocation between freight and passengers onboard the vessel.
-That is why there is a difference between the CO2 emissions on our different routes.
+The CO2 emission factor varies with different factors such as type of fuel, type of ship, weather, ship speed, allocation between freight and passengers onboard, and amount of freight relative to ship capacity.
+That is why there is a difference between the CO2 emissions on different routes, which also may vary over time throughout the year, due to changes in our network and operations.

 Was this page helpful?